ii887522/hydro/docs/functions/collection_ext.md

 ```ts
 function sort<T> (array: T[], compare: (left: T, right: T) => boolean = (left, right) => left > right): void
 ```
-It sorts the `array` received by using tim sort.
+Sorts the `array` received by using tim sort.

 `array`: The array to be sorted from.